william-andersson/remote-install/README.md

 5. The server will soon reboot into the installer and you can connect to it using vnc.

 # How it works
-./reinstall\n
+./reinstall<br />
-./reinstall suse\n
+./reinstall suse<br /><br />
-When executed the script will look for a partition labeled "isoboot", mount it and start copying the requested iso.
-Afterwards, it will copy the corresponding 40_custom and make some necessary changes to it.
+When executed, the script will look for a partition labeled "isoboot", mount it and start copying the requested iso.<br />Afterwards, it will copy the corresponding 40_custom and make some necessary changes to it.<br />
-Finally it updates grub to boot the iso using a loopback device.
+Finally it updates grub to boot the iso using a loopback device.<br />
 Before rebooting it will print ip-address and vnc password.

 # Disclaimer!
-The script only works with Fedora-server, RockyLinux and OpenSuse!
-(and probably RHEL/Centos/AlmaLinux)
+**The script only works with Fedora-server, RockyLinux and OpenSuse!** (and probably RHEL/Centos/AlmaLinux)

 Tested iso's
   - Fedora-Server-netinst-x86_64-38-1.6.iso